bluebirz/bluebirz.github.io/_posts/2023-06-10-try-terraform-part-6.md

 ## Repo

-For all source code of this part, I have maintained in the [repo here](https://github.com/bluebirz/sample-terraform).
+For all source code of this part, I have maintained in the repo below.

+{% include bbz_custom/link_preview.html url='<https://github.com/bluebirz/sample-terraform>' %}